dart-code-checker/dart-code-metrics/README.md

 For additional help on any of the commands, enter `dart run dart_code_metrics:metrics help <command>`

-**Note:** if you're setting up Dart Code Metrics for multi-package repository, check out [this website section](https://dartcodemetrics.dev/docs/cli#multi-package-repositories-usage).
+**Note:** if you're setting up DCM for multi-package repository, check out [this website section](https://dartcodemetrics.dev/docs/cli#multi-package-repositories-usage).

 #### Analyze